neopass/neopass/README.md

 ## Under development

-This package is currently experimental and the interface is unstable.
+This package is currently under development and the interface is unstable.
 While the package remains at `0.x.y`, the minor version will be updated when known breaking changes occur.

 Currently geared toward English passwords and passphrases.